 In conclusion, Nutri-Med Logic Corp. obviously agrees with the finding of the British Journal Of Nutrition, which follows many many recent other studies, regarding the importance of vitamin D in the diet but also cautions against too much intake of vitamin D and states that the RDI for Vitamin D has been established based on age, to-wit:

 31-50: 5 mcg (200 IU), 51–70: 10 mcg (400 IU), 71+: 15 mcg (600 IU)

 Nutri-Med Logic Corp is a producer of dietary supplements, including a Concentrated and Balanced Omega-3: having the same concentration of EPA and DHA, 50% – 50%.

-DHA of Omega-3 not only offers beneficial properties mainly for the brain, nervous system and the eyes but like EPA of Omega-3 offers beneficial properties in cardiovascular system.
+DHA of Omega-3 offers beneficial properties mainly for the brain, nervous system and EPA of Omega-3 offers beneficial properties in cardiovascular system.

 Nutri-Med Logic’s products are Formulated Based on Nutritional Logic, made from the highest quality raw materials that are manufactured in pharmaceutical facilities, encapsulated in pharmaceutical facilities and, also, packaged in pharmaceutical facilities.

-It must be noted that the studies and sources, in this release, have not been evaluated by The FDA and, thus, one should not relate the cause of any cardiovascular disease to lack of Omega-3 in diet; nor equate supplementation Omega-3 to prevention, treatment or cure.
+It must be noted that the studies, sources or statements in this release have not been evaluated by The FDA and, thus, one should not relate the cause of diseases to lack or too much of dietary supplements; nor equate their supplementation to prevention, treatment or cure.

 # # #